AMP Wall Monument Confrontation

 Young, casually dressed people standing and sitting around the Bismarck monument with their electric guitars on and making music.
 A wall of guitar amps is set up behind the monument.

-Kalas Liebfried erected a second sculpture in front of the Bismarck monument, consisting of 20 guitar amplifiers to which twelve prepared electric guitars were connected.
+Kalas Liebfried erects a second sculpture in front of the Bismarck monument, consisting of 20 guitar amplifiers to which twelve prepared electric guitars are connected.

-On June 12, 2021, twelve musicians performed a composition specially written for the happening in front of the monument all day long to raise awareness of German colonial history.
+On 12 June 2021, twelve musicians perform a composition written especially for the event throughout the day in front of the monument to raise awareness of German colonial history.

-The art action wanted to confront the monument with its history and its context and to raise awareness for the historical context of the monument.
+The art action wants to confront the monument with its history and its context and to raise awareness for the historical context of the monument.

-The hour-long composition “Colonial Doom Drone” was played throughout the day. © Foto: Christian Kain
+The hour-long composition “Colonial Doom Drone” is played throughout the day. © Foto: Christian Kain

 Young, casually dressed people standing and sitting around the Bismarck monument with their electric guitars on and making music.
 A wall of guitar amps is set up behind the monument.